-7.1 Faculty Meetings
+8.1 Faculty Meetings

-The College President, or a vice president or provost, may call campus-based or college-wide faculty meetings.
+The College President or a vice president may call campus-based or college-wide faculty meetings.
 Usually, faculty meetings are at the beginning of the academic year or term, and allow for introductions, announcement of special events or projects, anticipatory actions, general announcements, and special comments about the College and its personnel.
 Academic deans may call campus faculty meetings as well.
 Other special meetings may be conducted periodically.
-Full-time faculty members are expected to attend department, campus, and other meetings as a part of the contractual obligation.
+Full-time faculty members are expected to attend department, campus, and other meetings as a part of their contractual obligation.

-7.2 Faculty Evaluation
+8.2 Faculty Evaluation